SardarAmiri/golbahar-clien/README.md

 # Golbahar Frontend

-This is the frontend of the Golbahar project, built with React.js, TypeScript, Ant Design (Antd), and Tailwind CSS for styling.
-It interacts with the backend API and provides the UI for users to browse products, log in, make purchases, etc.
+This is the front end of the Golbahar project, built with React.js, TypeScript, Ant Design (Antd), and Tailwind CSS for styling.
+It interacts with the backend API and provides the UI for users to browse products, login, make purchases, etc.

 ## Table of Contents